RonanMarrinan/latin101portfolio/translation4.md

 C. Translation
 Please translate the passage into idiomatic English.

-With ten years the Greaks could not seize troy,
+When the Greaks could not seize troy for ten years,